MercedesZubieta/code-guidelines/html.md

 Try it Yourself »
 Omitting tags is unfamiliar to web developers.
 It needs time to be established as a guideline.

-Meta Data
+Meta Data »
 The <title> element is required in HTML5.
-Make the title as meaningful as possible:
+Make the title as meaningful as possible :

 ```
 <title>HTML5 Syntax and Coding Style</title>